podio-community/podio-php/README.markdown

     // Woohoo!
 Now it's time to make API calls!

 You can view full authentication examples in the `examples´ folder.
-Consult the README in that folder for instructions on how to get the examples running.

 # Making API calls
 To make API calls you use static methods on the different classes in the `models` folder.
 Each class corresponds to an area of the Podio API.
 Open each file in your text editor to see the available methods and their arguments.